 I love the tight knit community and the direct focus on the student in the business school, classes, and the university as a whole.
 My professors are very approachable.
 They want their students to succeed and also get to know them outside of academia.

-Our location in the heart of the Seattle business community allows us to help you connect with local business leaders through class projects, our mentor program, and the Albers Executive Speakers Series, as well as through Albers Placement Center and club-sponsored events.
+Our location in the heart of the Seattle business community allows us to help you connect with local business leaders through class projects, our mentor program, and the Albers Executive Speakers Series, as well as through Albers Career Center and club-sponsored events.
 You will also have the opportunity to participate in summer internships, and our proximity to many corporate headquarters, both large and small, offers a prime job market for graduating seniors.